rolandiartmeladze/PortfolioBackend/README.md

 ### Features
-Django REST Framework: Enables API creation for data handling.
+Django REST Framework: Enables API creation for data handling. <br />
-Data Handling: Supports data input, retrieval, and management from a frontend application.
+Data Handling: Supports data input, retrieval, and management from a frontend application. <br />
-Admin Panel: Provides an interface for managing database records directly.
+Admin Panel: Provides an interface for managing database records directly. <br />
 Installation
 Follow these steps to set up the project on your local machine: